International Space Station Threatened By Space Junk After Indian Satellite Destroyed In Test

 The International Space Station is now threatened by hundreds of pieces of space junk after India destroyed a derelict satellite in a test, Digital Trends is reporting.

-On March 27, India launched a missile into space, towards one of its own derelict satellites, in an effort to test their anti-satellite missile system.
+On March 27, India launched a missile into space toward one of its own derelict satellites in an effort to test their anti-satellite missile system.
 It was a success, in that it destroyed the satellite, as intended.
-However, it also blew the satellite into hundreds of pieces, in the process littering the section of space it formerly occupied with hundreds of pieces of orbital debris – that is, space junk.
+However, it also blew the satellite into hundreds of pieces, and in the process, littered the section of space it formerly occupied with hundreds of pieces of orbital debris – that is, space junk.

-Much of that space junk, at least 24 pieces of which are larger than four inches in diameter, remains at an altitude at which the International Space Station flies, putting the craft, and its occupants, in danger, says NASA administrator Jim Bridenstine.
+Much of that space junk, at least 24 pieces of which are larger than four inches in diameter, remains at an altitude at which the International Space Station flies, putting the craft and its occupants in danger, says NASA administrator Jim Bridenstine.
 Calling India’s test “not compatible with the future of human spaceflight,” Bridenstine was clear that the Indian government needs to consider other countries’ use of space before carrying out similar such tests.

 “It’s unacceptable and NASA needs to be very clear about what its impact to us is.”

-India, for its part, insists that the debris is at a low-enough altitude that it will all fall to Earth “in a few weeks.”
+India, for its part, insists that the debris is at a low enough altitude that it will all fall to Earth “in a few weeks.”
 NASA says otherwise, saying that some of the debris is well within the altitude of the space station, where it could stay for years.
 Bridenstine did admit, however, that the debris will eventually fall back to Earth, mitigating the problem over time.

 The NASA termed as a "terrible thing" India's shooting down of one of its satellites that has created about 400 pieces of orbital debris, endangering International Space Station.That's why, tho ready in 2012,it wasn't tested till Modi needed election boost https://t.co/tKy5O6kaPK